cyrilbo/RNWithAppleWatch/docs/article/article.md

 };
 ```

 Restart the application.
-You can now send a message from the iphone simulator to the apple watch simulator !
+You can now send a message from the iphone simulator to the apple watch simulator!

 ## Conclusion

-Congratulations !
+Congratulations!
 You have run your first Apple Watch Application.
 If you want to go deeper on this subject, [react-native-watch-connectivity](https://github.com/mtford90/react-native-watch-connectivity) gives you everything you need to handle the reachability of the watch, the paring status, file transfer and more.
-You will quickly be able to add more value to your React Native Application !
+You will quickly be able to add more value to your React Native Application!